 The distance quantitative approach allows learners and tutors to interact freely.
-It also caters for face-to-face interaction during tutorials.
+It also caters to face-to-face interaction during tutorials.

 Guiding Principle of Distance Education

-Distance education endeavors to provide us a much closer commitment to learning as it
+Distance education endeavours to provide us with a much closer commitment to learning as it

 - Clear purpose, objective, and outcomes of the learning experience